Quickstart

 - Click Save Test

-Step 7: Export Documentation
+Step 7: Export Documentation and Version for Changes

 - From the SOW page, click Export